Ultimagen/ugbio-utils/README.md

 For example, for cnv:

 `uv sync --package ugbio-cnv`
+### Pre-commit Tools
+Pre-commit tools help maintain code quality and consistency by running checks before changes are committed to Git.

+To install pre-commit tools, run `uv run pre-commit install`.
+Once installed, these tools will automatically run checks whenever you commit to Git.

 ## Adding a New ugbio Member
 1. Create a new `<MEMBER_NAME>` folder under `src` for the new member.
 This folder should contain: